Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Sublinear circuits in AGE cones

 It should be evident that $C_X(\cA,\lambda)$ can be formulated in terms of a dual $\lambda$-weighted power cone; a precise formula is provided momentarily.
 For now we give a corollary concerning power cone representability and second-order representability of $C_X(\cA)$ when $X$ is a polyhedron (see \cite{averkov-2019,BenTal2001} for formal definitions).

 \begin{corollary} If $X$ is a polyhedron, then $C_X(\cA)$ is power cone representable.
-If in addition $\cA^T X$ is \textit{rational}, then $C_X(\cA)$ is second-order representable and thus has semidefinite extension degree~2. \end{corollary} \begin{proof} By Theorem \ref{thm:polyhedron_x_finite_circuits}, polyhedral $X$ have finitely many $X$-circuits, up to scaling.
+If in addition $\cA^T X$ is \textit{rational}, then $C_X(\cA)$ is second-order representable and thus has semidefinite extension degree~2. \end{corollary} \begin{proof} We can assume $\Lambda_X(\cA)\neq\emptyset$, since otherwise $C_X(\cA)=\R_+^\cA$ and the claim follows.
+By Theorem \ref{thm:polyhedron_x_finite_circuits}, polyhedral $X$ have finitely many $X$-circuits, up to scaling.
 Apply Theorem \ref{thm:x_circuits_age} and finiteness of the normalized circuits $\Lambda_X(\cA)$ to write

 The first claim follows as each of the finitely many sets $C_X(\cA,\lambda)$ appearing in the above sum are (dual) power cone representable.
 For the second claim observe that under the rationality assumptions we have $\Lambda_X(\cA) \subset \mathbb{Q}^{\cA}$.
 Using $\beta \coloneqq \lambda^-$ and $m \coloneqq |\supp \lambda|$, it is known that the $m$-dimensional $\lambda$-weighted power cone (and its dual) are second-order representable when $\lambda_{\setminus \beta}$ is a rational vector in the $(m-1)$-dimensional probability simplex \cite[Section 3.4]{BenTal2001}.
 The last claim follows as the semidefinite extension degree of the second-order cone is two \cite[Section 2.3]{BenTal2001}. \end{proof}